php-fig/fig-standards/proposed/cache.md

     public function exists();

     /**
-     * Sets the expiration time this cache item.
+     * Sets the expiration time for this cache item.
      *
      * @param \DateTime|\DateTimeImmutable $expiration
      *   The point in time after which the item MUST be considered expired.